- Residential Dining

 3 Star Certified

 Our relationship with the Green Restaurant Association, or GRA, began in 2009 when the International Village residence hall opened.
 The “green” construction designs of the new residence hall, as well as the sustainability efforts of the International Village Dining team, led the GRA to name both International Village Dining and Peet’s Coffee & Tea/Jamba Juice as two of the only three 3-Star Certified restaurants in Massachusetts.
-While the number of 3-Star certified restaurants in Massachusetts has jumped to fourteen in 2013, Northeastern is still the first college or university in the country with a 3-Star Certified dining facility located within a building that has achieved LEED Gold status.
+While the number of 3-Star certified restaurants in Massachusetts continues to increase, Northeastern is still the first college or university in the country with a 3-Star Certified dining facility located within a building that has achieved LEED Gold status.

 2 Star Certified